 If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you.
 Read our full disclosure here.

-Normally I would wait until the end of a post to share the pros and cons of a resort, but with the Dolphin, I feel it makes more sense to share them upfront.
+Normally I would wait until the end of a post to share the pros and cons of a resort, but with this Disney Dolphin review, I feel it makes more sense to share them upfront.
 So here they are (in my opinion, of course):

 - Location location location (proximity to Epcot and Hollywood Studios)